Based on Academy Award and Emmy-winning Barry Levinson's

 popular 1982 retrospective coming of age film of the same title,

 a singing and dancing version of Diner, set in 1959

 Baltimore, is now under development for Broadway.
-The is in its second round of preview performances at the
+The show's second round of preview performances at the

 show have yet been

-announcement of a Broadway opening is being delayed indefinitely by
+announcement of a Broadway opening was delayed indefinitely by

 the Schubert Organization, which is interested in Diner, because

-Schubert does not want it to compete with the current success of the
+Schubert did not want it to compete with the current success of the

 The story is about six high school pals who reunite just before the

 wedding of one of them at the one place they know they'll always